MahmoudMoawad/DEVOPS/README.md

-This is a test repo
+This is ansible playbook files to automate the installation of solr container